Hyde County DWI Court Process

 1. Arraignment (First Appearance)

-Getting a Court-Appointed Attorney: If you cannot afford an attorney, you have the right to request a court-appointed attorney.
-The judge will assess your financial situation and determine if you qualify.
-It is highly recommended to retain legal representation, as a DUI charge can have significant consequences.
+- Getting a Court-Appointed Attorney: If you cannot afford an attorney, you can request a court-appointed attorney.
+The court will assess your financial situation to determine if you qualify.

 2. Pre-Trial Hearings